goabstract/abstract-sdk/docs/abstract-api.md

 | `order`           | `number`  | SHA of the commit that the underlying layer should point to                                           |
 | `sha`             | `string`  | SHA of the commit that the underlying layer should point to                                           |

-### Add a layer to a collection
+### Add a single layer to a collection

 ![API][api-icon]

 `collectionLayers.add(descriptor: CollectionDescriptor, layer: NewCollectionLayer): Promise<CollectionLayer>`

-Add a layer to a collection
+Add a single layer to a collection

 ```js
 abstract.collectionLayers.add({